Last Updated on November 21st, 2021

-Another area of concern is Dermalogica’s Better Business Bureau (BBB) accreditation.
-Namely, the fact that they aren’t accredited.
+Another area of concern is that Dermalogica is not accredited by the Better Business Bureau (BBB).
 When a company that’s been around for nearly 40 years isn’t accredited by the BBB, that raises a major red flag.

 The BBB is a great organization to help consumers identify shady business practices, so by not being accredited, we worry that Dermalogica may not have the best customer service.

 Case in point: Dermalogica’s return policy.
 The Dermalogica return policy is acceptable, but not great.
 For up to 30 days after your purchase, you can return your Dermalogica products for a full refund.
 However, because the return policy is based on the date of purchase, if it takes 15 days to ship to you, then you really only have 15 days to test it out and see if you want to return it.

 This is why we love Exposed Skincare.
 The company gives you a full year to test its products.
 If you don’t like them, you just send the products back and get a full refund.
 This is the best money-back guarantee in the skincare industry, and is a major reason why we believe you should try Exposed.

 We also love that Exposed is not owned by a massive conglomerate.
 The company’s customer service team is easy to talk to and their products are easy to get.
 That’s because every product is made in the USA and Canada.
 Plus, the Seattle-based company sources its ingredients responsibly and doesn’t test on animals.
 These are all really important reasons to choose Exposed Skincare, besides the fact that their products work.